 Besides my discipline problems, the most frustrating part of my job is that I’ve been noticing recently that when I get super excited that lots of my kids have been getting answers to certain problems right on homework or quizzes, I think a little more about it and I realize that the only questions they are able to do are questions which I have shown them an example of, then they practice the exact same problem a bunch of times (with the numbers changed), and then when they see that exact same problem (with the numbers changed) on quizzes, they are able to do it.
 I’m pretty sure that in the five weeks so far, I have not caused any of my students to have a single novel insight about math, beyond what I directly explain to them.
-I really need to figure out how to fix that.
+I really need to figure out how to fix that, hopefully will find something at the studentshare.net.
 That really makes me sad.

 This week, I heard that some of the middle school math students I used to work with while I was in college just won a national Lego robotics competition (well, now they are no longer in middle school…… they are 9th graders, now).
 In addition to their robot (a model moon-rover), they also created a website that allows users from anywhere in the world to remotely steer the robot via the internet, and they have a wide variety of educational outreach stuff including videos they made of themselves discussing moon-exploration and other topics related to their project.
 I used their website to drive the robot around its enclosure in one of their houses (500+ miles away) and they really have a seriously cool project on their hands.
 For a technologically literate 22-year-old (a.k.a me) to be legitimately impressed by the robotics and web-design work of a group of 9th graders is pretty impressive on their part.
 But, even if I just found out about the project randomly and didn’t know it had been done by 9th graders, I would still think it was really cool (even if it had been done by adults), which is even more impressive!